nelo-dev/vkutils/README.md

 vkuDestroyPresenter(presenter);
 vkuDestroyContext(context);
 ```
-The creation of other vulkan objects follow the same scheme.
-Its like predefining the rendering process and then only retrieven it in the renderloop.
-An example of a simple renderloop can look like this:
+The creation of other Vulkan objects follows the same pattern.
+It’s similar to predefining the rendering process and then simply retrieving and using it in the render loop.
+An example of a simple render loop might look like this:
 ```c
 while (!vkuWindowShouldClose(presenter->window))
 {